chriopter/DVRemuxer/README.md

 3. **Converts** DV7 to DV8.1 using dovi_tool (removes enhancement layer, keeps RPU metadata)
 4. **Preserves** original enhancement layer for potential restoration
 5. **Remuxes** converted video with original audio/subtitle tracks

+### Cleanup Mode

+The cleanup mode (`-c` option) safely removes original DV7 files after verifying successful conversion:

+1. **Scans** for DV7 files with existing DV8 conversions
+2. **Verifies** conversion integrity:
+   - Checks that `movie.DV8.mkv` exists
+   - Checks that `movie.DV7.EL_RPU.hevc` exists
+   - Confirms combined size is within 1% of original
+3. **Displays** verification results with size differences
+4. **Prompts** for confirmation before deletion
+5. **Deletes** only files that pass all verification checks

+This ensures original files are only removed after confirming the conversion was successful and all data is preserved.

 ### File Structure